 GPS Flaw: Security Expert Says He Won't Fly April 6

-Don't look now, but there's another Y2K-like computer-calendar problem on the way, and this one arrives in just one month: April 6, 2019.
+Don't look now, but there's another Y2K-like computer-calendar problem on the way, and this one arrives on April 6, 2019.

 Credit: Andrey Armyagov/Shutterstock